 Meat Slicer Blades

-These come in varying sizes according to the machine and most food slicers for home use come with a 7 or 7.5 inch blade, going up to 11 inches plus for commercial models such as Hobart or Globe.
+These come in varying sizes according to the machine and most food slicers for home use come with a 7 or 7.5-inch blade, going up to 11 inches plus for commercial models such as Hobart or Globe.

-If this is one of the issues – you didn’t know whether to go for a commercial slicers or not, the following rule of thumb should help.
+If this is one of the issues – you didn’t know whether to go for commercial slicers or not, the following rule of thumb should help.

-For the majority of home cooks, even those with big families, the 7 inch should be more than big enough, but keep it in your mind if you want to regularly slice whole boned cooked turkey or very big joints of meat.
+For the majority of home cooks, even those with big families, the 7 inches should be more than big enough, but keep it in your mind if you want to regularly slice whole boned cooked turkey or very big joints of meat.

 Home Meat Slicers – Pros